 Video of the Day

-Fernish's model is simple: You rent out furniture and accessories from top brands (or its in-house label) for as long as you like.
-For WFH-ers who are hoping to go back to the office in a few months, it's pretty much perfect — just pick out what you need online, whether it be a desk, a bookshelf, or just some task lighting, and Fernish delivers it to your door (with new contact-less options, of course), assembled and ready to go.
+Fernish's model is simple: You rent out furniture and accessories from top brands (or its in-house label) for as long as you'd like.
+For WFH-ers who anticipate returning to an office eventually, it's pretty much perfect — just pick out what you need online — whether it be a desk, bookshelf, or just some task lighting — and Fernish delivers it to your door, assembled and ready to go.
 Not in love when you see it IRL?
-No worries: "There's added flexibility in the option to return, swap out, or extend an order at any point," Barlow explains.
+No worries: "There's added flexibility in the option to return, swap out, or extend an order at any point," Fernish co-founder and CEO Michael Barlow explains.

 Our pick: Fernish Audrey Writing Desk, $29/month